Mellbourn/zabb/README.md

       Allow abbreviations even if they do not start the same way as the directory name.
 (This will often find shorter abbreviations, but they may be less easy to remember)
   -a or --all
-      List all (contiguous) abbreviations (implies -s) -h or --help
+      List all (contiguous) abbreviations (implies -s) -1 or --one-letter
+      List which directories each single letter abbreviations in the alphabet will result in -h or --help
       Print help
 ```